 Cylindrical and rather chunky, these crickets are not known to jump, and instead create a recognisable, loud and droning buzz while in flight.
 They are disliked by many as they pose a significant threat to our gardens.
 Like many cricket species, they are fond of damp or even outright wet environments, and enjoy eating the roots of grasses and other plants.
 Potato tubers and strawberries are two of their favourite snacks.

 While in flight, their wings have been said to appear as large fans.
 These crickets are suckers for light, which is why they are often seen buzzing around street lamps or attempting to enter the home through windows.
 They usually dig and inhabit burrows near a water source, which is why they are known as “mole” crickets.
-Should you see evidence of these burrows, as well as notice your plans appearing as though they are weakening or withering, you may need to consider the possibility of a mole cricket infestation.
+Should you see evidence of these burrows, as well as notice your plants appearing weak or withering, you may need to consider the possibility of a mole cricket infestation.

 By calling a pest control Cape Town company such as Pest Managers, you can begin the journey of eradicating your garden of these pests in an environmentally friendly manner.